umee-network/umee/docs/architecture/ADR-003-borrow-assets.md

 For the purposes of borrowing and repaying assets, as well as marking uTokens as collateral, the `umee/x/leverage` module does not mint or burn tokens.
 It stores borrower open positions and collateral settings, and uses the `x/bank` module to perform all necessary balance checks and token transfers.
 User collateral (uTokens) are deposited in `x/leverage` module and withdrawn back to the user `x/bank` account balance when the user disables uTokens as a collateral.

-During every operation which involves borrow position or collateral we check that the _borrow limit_ invariant holds.
+During every operation which involves borrow position or collateral we check that the _borrow limit_ rule holds.

 `x/oracle` module is used to provide exchange rates of tokens to calculate borrow limit.